I’ve just been informed that my baby has a tongue tie and/or lip tie. What do I do now?

 Prior to appointment, we request parents to please do the following:

 - Read the emailed forms entirely.
-Watch the video links on the "Aftercare Instructions" that demonstrate the stretches and post-op exercises
+Watch the video links on the "Aftercare Instructions" that demonstrate the stretches and post-op exercises.
+You can even start to practice these on your infant at home.

 Dr. Berning suggests that parents try not to breastfeed or bottle feed 60 minutes before procedure, since a hungry baby goes to breast or bottle better immediately following procedure, and eating comforts baby.